DiegoLSdev/MarsRoverMision/README.md

 You'll notice in that code that I've included links to the PHP documentation to highligh that I'm porting the logic from Python to PHP.

-I wouldn't normally includo so many comments, because clean code is important, but I chose to document the entire process I followed to complete the work.
+I wouldn't normally include so many comments, because clean code is important, but I chose to document the entire process I followed to complete the work.

 # LOGIC